Skip to main content

 How can I help connect women veterans with benefits and services?

 As partners and providers, you play an important role.
-As the CWV Study showed, too many aging women vVeterans simply do not know they are eligible for VA benefits, or they just are not applying for their earned benefits, thus leaving money and services on the table.
+Too many aging women veterans leave money and services on the table because they are unaware of their eligibility, or they just are not applying for their earned benefits.

-How can you help?
-As health, social service, and community providers, begin asking women who come into your agency if they served in the military.
-If your current question is “Are you a veteran?” change the question to “Did you serve in the military?”
+As health, social service, and community providers, start by asking women who come into your agency if they served in the military.
+But instead of asking “Are you a veteran?” change the question to “Did you serve in the military?”
 It’s been found that by simply changing the question, more women are likely to answer yes.
-Adding this screening can help you identify women veterans.

-Filing a claim can be daunting, especially for those who have military sexual trauma, PTSD, or other mental health disorders or have previously filed a claim and been denied.
-Within the past decade, Veteran Benefits Administration (VBA) has made great strides in improving their claims process.
-Recent VBA numbers from 2018 – 2022 show that of claims filed, 83% were granted for women Veterans and 80% for men.
-For MST claims, 81% were granted for women and 71% for men.2 One study found that promoting women’s early use of Veteran Service Officers, whose role is to support veterans in their disability application process, may minimize claim appeal fatigue.3
+Filing a claim can be daunting, especially for those who have military sexual trauma, post-traumatic stress disorder, or other mental health disorders.
+It can also be daunting for women who have previously filed a claim and been denied.
+The Veterans Benefits Administration (VBA) has made great strides in recent years to improve their claims process.
+Of claims filed from 2018 to 2022, 83% were granted for women veterans and 80% for men.
+For MST claims, 81% were granted for women and 71% for men.2 One study found that promoting women’s early use of Veteran Service Officers to help them with their disability applications makes the process less overwhelming.3

-Find out who your local Veteran service officers are, and be ready to provide them as resources.
-Additionally, filing claims can be emotionally and mentally difficult.
-Be prepared to offer them mental health resources as well.
-You can find resources about MST, elder care, reserach and more on the Center for Women Veterans website, www.va.gov/womenvet/.
+Use the VA’s online search tool to find out who your local veteran service officers are, and be ready to provide them as resources..
+Be prepared to offer them mental health resources too as filing claims can be emotionally and mentally draining.
+You can find resources about MST, elder care, research and more on the Center for Women Veterans website

-Together, we can support women veterans in increasing their financial and health security, helping them age with the dignity of a warrior whose time it is to stand down and know that the community has her six.
+Together, we can help women veterans increase their financial and health security, allow them to age with the dignity of a warrior whose time it is to stand down and let them know that the community has her six.

 NCOA hosts the annual Older Adult Mental Health Awareness Day to highlight critical issues in addressing mental health needs as we age.